Technigo/project-happy-thoughts-api/README.md

 After thinking about which endpoints to build and what those should do, I implemented those one at a time, testing each and every endpoint in Postman before moving on to the next one.

+Next step: bring error messages from backend to frontend.

 ## View it live

 https://happy-thoughts-annika.herokuapp.com/